Cops: LI teacher charged with child sex abuse

 The teacher with the Hewlett-Woodmere school district had worked at the Brant Lake Camp, State Police said.

-The arrest came in an investigation that began June 28 after officials received complaints at Brant Lake Camp in Brant Lake, about 80 miles north of Albany, State Police said.
+The arrest came after an investigation that began June 28 after officials received complaints at Brant Lake Camp in Brant Lake, about 80 miles north of Albany, State Police said.

 The camp reported the allegations to State Police, a spokesman, Trooper Mark Cepiel, said Friday.